-At RedGuard, we use the term “blast-resistant” rather than “,” and this chapter delves into why.
+At RedGuard, we use the term “blast-resistant” rather than “blast-proof,” and this chapter delves into why.
 We’ll define those terms and talk about the factors at play in blast-resistance, such as the structure of the building, the building’s material, the building’s proximity to the blast wave, and the duration of the blast.

 WHAT DOES BLAST-PROOF MEAN?